 “Such doctrines can be defined solemnly by the Roman Pontiff when he speaks 'ex cathedra' or by the College of Bishops gathered in council, or they can be taught infallibly by the ordinary and universal Magisterium of the Church as a ‘sententia definitive tenenda’.
 Every believer, therefore, is required to give firm and definitive assent to these truths, based on faith in the Holy Spirit's assistance to the Church's Magisterium, and on the Catholic doctrine of the infallibility of the Magisterium in these matters.
 Whoever denies these truths would be in a position of rejecting a truth of Catholic doctrine and would therefore no longer be in full communion with the Catholic Church.

-It goes on to further clarify what doctrines are contained in this category:
+He goes on to further clarify what doctrines are contained in this category:

 “The truths belonging to this second paragraph can be of various natures, thus giving different qualities to their relationship with revelation.
 There are truths which are necessarily connected with revelation by virtue of an historical relationship [i.e., dogmatic facts]; while other truths evince a logical connection [i.e., theological conclusions] that expresses a stage in the maturation of understanding of revelation which the Church is called to undertake. (…) With regard to those truths connected to revelation by historical necessity and which are to be held definitively, but are not able to be declared as divinely revealed, the following examples can be given: the legitimacy of the election of the Supreme Pontiff [.]”